jaredkrinke/log/content/posts/machine-learning/generating-music-2.md

 ---
 title: Generating music using machine learning (part 2)
-description: Let's see if I can use Google Brain's Music Transformer to generate ragtime music
+description: An unsuccessful (but less unsuccessful than last time) attempt to generate ragtime music.
-date: 2022-04-29
+date: 2022-05-02
 ---
 In [part 1](generating-music.md), I played around with pre-trained [Music Transformer](https://magenta.tensorflow.org/music-transformer) models, in an attempt to generate a piece of ragtime piano music.
 The results were interesting, but the musical styles were random (and internally inconsistent).